Tractables/ProbabilisticCircuits.jl/README.md

 ## Dependencies

 For local developlement, you can use the `Project.toml` to activate a Julia environment with the requirements.
-See [the documentation](https://julialang.github.io/Pkg.jl/stable/environments/) for more deatils on how to use environments.
+See [the documentation](https://julialang.github.io/Pkg.jl/stable/environments/) for more details on how to use environments.

 Alternatively, you can run the following to install the dependencies in your default Julia environment (to be deprecated soon).